denpeshkov/doodles/README.md

-`tree` — a stripped-down implementation of the Unix `tree` command `wc` — a stripped-down implementation of the Unix `wc` command `concur_getter` - parallel requests, return first result
+`tree` — a stripped-down implementation of the Unix `tree` command `wc` — a stripped-down implementation of the Unix `wc` command `concur_getter` - parallel requests, return first result `equal_trees` - check if binary trees are equivalent